Hilbert schemes, commuting matrices, and hyperk\"ahler geometry: Interlude: complexified hyperk ahler structures

 \section{Interlude: complexified hyperk\"ahler structures}

 The complexified algebra of quaternions is isomorphic to $\Mat_{2,2}(\cx)$.
-Consequently, a complexification of a real manifold with a geometry based on quaternions (such as hyperk\"ahler, hypercomplex, quaternionic) will posses a geometry based on this algebra (called {\em algebra of biquaternions} by Hamilton).
+Consequently, a complexification of a real manifold with a geometry based on quaternions (such as hyperk\"ahler, hypercomplex, quaternionic) or on split quaternions (hypersymplectic geometry) will posses a geometry based on this algebra (called {\em algebra of biquaternions} by Hamilton).
 Such geometries have been considered in the past, in particular by Jardim and Verbitsky in \cite{JV}.
 They call a complexified hyperk\"ahler structure a {\em trisymplectic structure generating an $SL(2,\cx)$-web}.
-Although there are good reasons for this terminology, we prefer the shorter name {\em $\cx$-hypersymplectic}.
-We recall that the real hypersymplectic geometry is an analogue of the hyperk\"ahler geometry based on split quaternions \cite{DS}.
-Since complexified split quaternions are also isomorphic to $\Mat_{2,2}(\cx)$, there is no difference between complexified hypersymplectic and hyperk\"ahler geometries.
-Moreover, the term ``hypersymplectic" emphasises the indefinite nature of the geometry. \begin{definition} A complex manifold $M$ is called {\em almost $\cx$-hypercomplex} if its holomorphic tangent bundle $TM$ decomposes as $TM\simeq E\otimes \cx^2$, where $E$ is a holomorphic vector bundle.
-It is $\cx$-hypercomplex if, in addition, for any $v\in \cx^2$ the subbundle $E\otimes v$ defines an integrable distribution on $M$. \end{definition} \begin{definition} A $\cx$-hypercomplex manifold is called {\em $\cx$-hypersymplectic} if it is equipped with a holomorphic section $g$ of $S^2T^\ast M$, such that: \begin{itemize} \item[(i)] at any $m\in M$, $g_m$ is nondegenerate, \item[(ii)]for any $A\in \Mat_{2,2}(\cx)$, $g(A\cdot,\cdot)=g(\cdot,A_{\rm adj}\cdot)$, and \item[(iii)] for any $A\in \ssl(2,\cx)$, the holomorphic $2$-form $\omega_A=g(A\cdot,\cdot)$ is closed. \end{itemize} \end{definition} Given a $\cx$-hypercomplex manifold we can define an integrable distribution $\sD$ on $M\times \oP^1$ by $\sD_{|M\times\{z\}}=E\otimes h$, where $h$ is the highest weight vector for the maximal torus in $SL(2,\cx)$ corresponding to $z\in \oP^1$.
-If $\sD$ is simple, then the leaf space $Z$ is the twistor space of $M$, and points of $M$ correspond to sections of $Z\to \oP^1$ with normal bundles spliting as $\bigoplus \sO(1)$.
+Although there are good reasons for this terminology, we prefer the shorter name {\em $\cx$-hyperk\"ahler}. \begin{definition} A complex manifold $M$ is called {\em almost $\cx$-hypercomplex} if its holomorphic tangent bundle $TM$ decomposes as $TM\simeq E\otimes \cx^2$, where $E$ is a holomorphic vector bundle.
+It is $\cx$-hypercomplex if, in addition, for any $v\in \cx^2$ the subbundle $E\otimes v$ defines an integrable distribution on $M$. \end{definition} \begin{definition} A $\cx$-hypercomplex manifold is called {\em $\cx$-hyperk\"ahler} if it is equipped with a holomorphic section $g$ of $S^2T^\ast M$, such that: \begin{itemize} \item[(i)] at any $m\in M$, $g_m$ is nondegenerate, \item[(ii)]for any $A\in \Mat_{2,2}(\cx)$, $g(A\cdot,\cdot)=g(\cdot,A_{\rm adj}\cdot)$, and \item[(iii)] for any $A\in \ssl(2,\cx)$, the holomorphic $2$-form $\omega_A=g(A\cdot,\cdot)$ is closed. \end{itemize} \end{definition} Given a $\cx$-hypercomplex manifold we can define an integrable distribution $\sD$ on $M\times \oP^1$ by $\sD_{|M\times\{z\}}=E\otimes h$, where $h$ is the highest weight vector for the maximal torus in $SL(2,\cx)$ corresponding to $z\in \oP^1$.
+If $\sD$ is simple\footnote{We call a distribution $\sD$ on a manifold $Y$ {\em simple}, if the leaf space $X$ of the corresponding foliation is a manifold and the map $Y\to X$ is a submersion.}, then the leaf space $Z$ is the twistor space of $M$, and points of $M$ correspond to sections of $Z\to \oP^1$ with normal bundles spliting as $\bigoplus \sO_{\oP^1}(1)$.
 If the distribution $\sD$ is not simple, we need to view $Z$ in terms of foliated geometry.